roverdotcom/snagsby/README.md

 You can configure AWS any way the golang sdk supports: https://github.com/aws/aws-sdk-go#configuring-credentials

+Snagsby enables support for the shared configuration file (~/.aws/config) in the golang aws sdk.

-The preferred method when inside ec2 is to rely instance profile IAM roles.
+The preferred method when in ec2 is to rely on instance profiles.
+When running in aws ecs snagsby will use the task iam role.

 You can configure the default region by setting the `AWS_REGION` environment variable.
 It's recommended you set the region on each source: